 Banner Image for Discount Code Customizations

-1. Discount Code SEO
+Create a Discount Code Page For SEO

 If you have at least one discount code created in PMPro, a discount code field will show up on the checkout form.